 A community engagement process has been developed for the Nondiscrimination Plan with the help of consultant Danielle Bayard Jackson, founder of TELL Public Relations, and Charles Brown, MPA, CPD, LCI and Senior Research Specialist at Rutgers University.

 Early community engagement goes from December 2020 through January 2021.
-During this time, project staff are collecting survey responses from members of underserved communities as identified by our communities of concern maps.
+During this time, project staff are collecting survey responses from members of state- and federally-protected communities as identified by our communities of concern maps.
 Staff are also collecting contact information of individuals that are interested in assisting with future equity work and engagement activities related to the Nondiscrimination Plan.

 Under federal law, the Hillsborough Metropolitan Planning Organization (MPO) is required to develop and adopt a Title VI and Nondiscrimination Program to ensure nondiscrimination in the provision and execution of agency activities.
 This plan demonstrates our adherence to these federal laws and regulations.
 A plan update every three years is considered best practice.
 The last Hillsborough MPO Title VI and Nondiscrimination Plan was adopted by the MPO Board in 2018.

 After the passing of the 2020 Racial Equity Resolution, Plan Hillsborough recommitted itself to addressing racial equity in transportation and land use planning, and identified the 2021 Nondiscrimination Plan update as an appropriate place to document research and make agency wide recommendations.

 Project-related documents will be updated on this webpage as they become available.
 Get updates on this project by clicking on the Sign me up! button above or contacting one of the project planners below.